Why is My

 of your site answer most of those questions?
 If they do,

-assume that visitors to your website know this, tell them!
+competitors.
+Don't assume that visitors to your site know what

-purchase.
-Don't assume visitors know what the next step
+assume your visitors know what their next step is if they're

 Think of a feature of a

 product or service that you offer.
-Let's say that you
+Let's say you

-that.
-So tell them the benefits of getting
+people already know that.
+So tell them the BENEFITS of getting

 a deck.

-Tell them what they stand to gain if they hire you to build
+In other words, what do they stand to gain if they

 A deck from your company is